 Docker installed on your server, which you can do by following How to Install and Use Docker on Ubuntu 16.04.

 Docker Compose installed with the instructions from How to Install Docker Compose on Ubuntu 16.04.

 A domain and three A records,

-monitor, that each point to the IP address of your Docker host.
-You can learn how to point domains to DigitalOcean Droplets by following the How To Set Up a Host Name with DigitalOcean tutorial.
+monitor, that each point to the IP address of your server.
+You can learn how to point domains to DigitalOcean Droplets by reading through DigitalOcean’s Domains and DNS documentation.
 Throughout this tutorial, substitute your domain for

 The Traefik project has an official Docker image, so we will use that to run Traefik in a Docker container.

 But before we get our Traefik container up and running, we need to create a configuration file and set up an encrypted password so we can access the monitoring dashboard.

 htpasswd utility to create this encrypted password.
 First, install the utility, which is included in the

 secure_password with the password you’d like to use for the Traefik admin user:

 - htpasswd -nb admin secure_password